MRtrix3/mrtrix3/docs/concepts/dw_scheme.rst

 When copying or converting
 ..........................

-Applications like ``mrconvert`` that don't actually need to interpret the DW gradient table will simply pass the information through to the output unmodified.
+Most *MRtrix3* applications that don't actually need to interpret the DW gradient table will typically simply pass the information through to the output unmodified.
 If the DW gradient table was found in the input image header, it will be written to the output image header if the image format supports it (i.e. if the output is in :ref:`mrtrix_image_formats` - DICOM is not supported for writing).
-If the DW gradient table is imported via the ``-grad`` or ``-fslgrad`` option, it will also be passed through as-is (although including the modifications mentioned above in the `When using the FSL format`_ section).
+However, any applications that manipulates the DW gradient table in any way (for example, using the ``-grad`` or ``-fslgrad`` option) will modify the information if necessary to ensure it is valid (see next section).
 If the output image format does not allow storing the DW gradient table in the image header, the ``-export_grad_mrtrix`` or ``-export_grad_fsl`` options can be used to write it out to separate files, ready for use with third-party